IndoorDragon/head-tracked-view-assist/README.md

 - Importing your **own models into the scene**

 This allows you to experiment with the depth effect using your own assets.

+## Disclaimer

+This software uses head movement to control the Blender viewport.
+Prolonged use may cause dizziness, nausea, eye strain, headaches, or neck discomfort.

+If you experience any physical discomfort, **stop using the software immediately** and take a break.

+Users are responsible for ensuring they use the software in a safe and comfortable manner.
+The authors of this software are not responsible for any physical discomfort or injury resulting from its use.

 ## License